Wave 9 chmain file

 Thank you for your help with this query.

-#8 Updated by Stephanie Auty about 1 month ago
+#8 Updated by Stephanie Auty 3 months ago

 By using duplicates report pidp (in Stata) on the i_chmain data file, you can see that there is more than one record for some pidps, and duplicates report pidp i_childpno shows one record per adult and child combination, so the loop has been applied over the children's names.